Dissfall/ghost-portal/readme.md

 See a demo at: [portal.prismatica.app](https://portal.prismatica.app/)

 ## Features

+- Configurable accent golour gradient
-* "Jump to Top" button
+- "Jump to Top" button
-* Time to Read for articles
+- Time to Read for articles

 ## Screenshot